br1code/habits-together/README.md

   - Username
   - Level
   - Experience points (example: "0/100")
   - This data can be obtained by executing a GET request to `/api/users/profile`
+- Displays a list of the experience points received recently, with the ability to load more (paginated table).
+  - Each item should display the following data:
+    - Amount of experience points gained
+    - Reason based on activityType
+    - Date (relative)
+    - Link to related entity Id
+  - There should be a button to load more records.
+  - This data can be obtained by executing a GET request to `/api/users/xp`

 ### Habits `/habits` ✅